This article was updated on 20/07/2023 for clarity and to incorporate new insights.

 I reheated my mussels out of their shells, because this meant I could easily tell how hot they were.
 You can keep the mussels in their shells though if you prefer.

-Pro tip: if you don’t have a steamer on hand, you can make one with a saucepan and a sieve.
+Pro tip: if you don’t have a steamer on hand, you can improvise with a saucepan and a sieve.

 How to reheat mussels on the stovetop